13 Ways Your Yard Is Giving Burglars Clues

 Put away your ladder

 Trash cans are another thing Tura says burglars might use to try to access another floor of your home.
 If you have large, sturdy trash cans, consider securing them somewhere where burglars can’t see or use them.
-By the way, this is the most common time for burglaries—and it’s not at night.
+Don’t miss more home security tips and what else you need to know to save your home from a break-in.

 While glass doors are not a preferred method of breaking into your home, according to Tura, they can be used.
 Make sure yours is secured, and if possible, replace it with something sturdier and less see-through.
 If you do have one, he recommends having a glass-detection beacon inside your home that will be able to detect when that glass door has been broken.
-Try these 13 inexpensive ways to theft-proof your home.
+Check out the best home security devices without a monthly fee.

 Audio/video doorbells have “revolutionized the industry,” as far as home security goes, Tura says.
 Oftentimes, Tura says that burglars will case a neighborhood during the day to see if people are home.
 By answering your door verbally with the doorbell, even if you’re far away, you’re letting that person know your home is being monitored and they’ll be less likely to break in.
 Ready to invest?
 These are the safest smart doorbells for your home.